Reading Time Calculator: Words Per Minute Guide

 Format Factors

-- Font size and type: Affects readability
+- Font size and type: Smaller or unusual fonts slow reading

-- Line length: Optimal is 50-75 characters
+- Line length: Optimal is 50-75 characters per line

-- Lists and headers: Speed up consumption
+- Lists and headers: Speed up consumption significantly

 Recommended WPM by Content Type

-| Content Type | Suggested WPM | Reasoning |
+| Content Type | Suggested WPM | Why |

 |---|---|---|